mmb-irb/Basic-Docker-Swarm/README.md

 **Load** documents to database:

-As the database comes empty, it's necessary to laod some data for running the website properly.
+As the database comes empty, it's necessary to load some data for running the website properly.

 ```
 docker-compose run loader load /data/upload.json